 I was thinking about this passage and pouring over it.
 Then I was struck by the fact that the Son, a term we may not think about too often, is a wonderful name.
 His name is the Son of God.
 His name is wonderful, Jesus my Lord.

-May I ask you today, “Is He your Lord?”
-I pray that He is, because He has spoken to us in these latter days and we need to listen.
+May I ask you today, “Is God your Lord?”
+I pray that He is, because God has spoken to us in these latter days and we need to listen.
 Audrey Meier wrote “He is the mighty King, Master of everything.
 His name is Wonderful, Jesus my Lord.
 He’s the great Shepherd, the Rock of all Ages, Almighty God is He.
 Bow down before Him, love and adore Him, His name is Wonderful, Jesus My Lord.”

 1. Eusebius, Church History, 6.25.11-14.